Lightbox Image

 The CYC is still a hub for fun and socialization, as was the vision of Bishop William Hafey in the 1940s.
 There are two large gymnasiums, a state-of-the-art aquatics center, a playground and a summer camp program.

-Basketball leagues are run in the fall and spring through Wyoming Valley Clutch, an ABA franchise team and current 2023 Mid-Atlantic Regional Champions.
+Basketball leagues are run in the fall and spring through Wyoming Valley Clutch, an ABA franchise team.

 Each summer, 250 enthusiastic children converge on the CYC daily for a summer of fun.
 The full-day summer camp program runs for children who have completed kindergarten through age 13.
 There are arts and crafts, multi-cultural projects, themed days and field trips.
 There’s even a Green program – where children learn to grow and cultivate their own food – educational programming, a summer reading program and tons of gym and pool time.